Buying a Telescope

 Also, generally most people fit those lights on their building, while it may help to have them fitted on a out building or extension (like a kitchen side wall) and point the other way around or side ways and ‘down’ !

 You will be amazed by how much you can see in the night sky, even in polluted areas using a few tricks and possibly some filters.

 Now, buying a telescope.

 1. how much can you spend? if you have less than £.
-200 you better off buying large binoculars made for Astronomy!
+200 you better off buying large binoculars made for Astronomy and start saving!

 3. if you have a budget of around £.
-500, well you have to ways here: either go for a good 150mm Refractor (mostly for planetary) or go for a standard quality Dobsonian manual Skywatcher Telescope of possibly 200/250mm in aperture
+500, well you have two ways here: either go for a good 150mm Refractor (mostly for planetary as shorter refractors F/6 and under will create other problems!) or go for a standard quality Dobsonian manual Skywatcher Telescope of possibly 200/250mm in aperture – as in above image.

-With a Dobsonian of that size but lower quality, will give you a broad range of objects to watch with a lower quality image, but well sufficient to enjoy the night sky at high magnification.
+A Dobsonian of that size but lower quality, will give you a broad range of objects to watch with a not-very-much lower quality image compared to more expensive ones, you will enjoy the night sky.

 You will be surprised at how large and good images you could get at high magnification after a series of observation.

 After you have started to get the hang of it, you will be able to observe at the right times, the right objects, with the right observing conditions.